Collateral-Damage/Base-Repository/Community-Dev.md

 Community dev (Temp name) is a team founded by DrasticDemise for the group collaboration of modpack development.
 This group is open to **all** members of the community who show an expressed interest in pack development, testing, and production.

 #Why is this different?
 Unlike other pack development teams, admission to this team is not fixed through invite or notable works.
 Admission is always open and all-inclusive to those that want to be here!
 All pack development repositories are open to the public and free for download AND contribution at any point in their development, license withstanding.
-Group developmental projects provide an outlet for new pack developers to emerge once they have gained experience from the team, further expanding the community!

 #How does development work?
 Once an idea has been refined and approved, Project Leaders will assemble a team for the development of that specific pack.
 Pack-specific teams are formed on a volunteer basis from the members listed here.
 From there, development goes into full swing!
 Mod lists are created, config changes are made, scripts are scripted and test versions are compiled!
 The pack is molded around the original idea that was layed out while receiving the supervision of the project leader.
 Full documentation of **all** stages of development will be available in that packs repository or forum section.